niwinz/niwibe-site/content/blog/2015-11-26-introduction-to-lenses-and-how-to-use-them-instead-of-cursors.md

-Title: Introduction to lenses and how to use them instead of cursors.
+Title: Introduction to lenses and how to use them instead of cursors
 Tags: clojurescript, state management, state, cursors, reactjs

 The cursors abstraction is so far the most used approach for delimit the vision